googleinterns/measurement-library/README.md

 ```

 Events are processed and sent to Google Analytics using the [event command](#event-command).
+A complete description of events that can be sent is described in the [gtag documentation.](https://developers.google.com/analytics/devguides/collection/gtagjs/pages)
+You will need to replace the call `gtag('event', ...)` with `measure('event', ...)`.

 For a simple page view event with some supporting data, the user could call: